Keep Your Heart (6)

 Engaging the affections

 Jonathan Edwards has some very good suggestions about how we may do this.
 He writes, “If true religion lies much in the affections, we may infer, that such means are to be desired, as have much tendency to move the affections.”
 By “move” here he means to engage them, get them properly focused, and begin to nurture them to a growing vigor or fervor.
-To what means shall we turn?
+When our affections are properly moved, they move us to act in line with what we rightly desire.
+So it’s important to know whatever and as much as we can about moving our affections.

-First, Edwards says we must turn to prayer.
-Here’s what he says: “…in the duty of prayer; it is manifest, we are not appointed, in this duty, to declare God’s perfections, his majesty, holiness, goodness, and all-sufficiency; our own meanness, emptiness, dependence, and unworthiness, our wants and desires, in order to inform God of these things, or to incline his heart, and prevail with him to be willing to show us mercy; but rather suitably to affect our own hearts with the things we express, and so to prepare us to receive the blessings we ask.”
+First, Edwards says we must turn to prayer: “…in the duty of prayer; it is manifest, we are not appointed, in this duty, to declare God’s perfections, his majesty, holiness, goodness, and all-sufficiency; our own meanness, emptiness, dependence, and unworthiness, our wants and desires, in order to inform God of these things, or to incline his heart, and prevail with him to be willing to show us mercy; but rather suitably to affect our own hearts with the things we express, and so to prepare us to receive the blessings we ask.”

 Prayer is a context, in other words, for talking with God so that the way God sees things – Himself, our lives, our needs, and so forth – becomes the way we see them as well.
-This can be an invaluable aid in nurturing godly affections.
+This can be an invaluable aid in nurturing godly affections, because in prayer we can survey our affections and wait upon the Lord to search, know, affirm, or correct us as needed (Ps.
+139.23, 24).

 Second, Edwards recommends singing as an aid to nurturing godly affections.
 He writes, “No other reason can be assigned, why we should express ourselves in verse, rather than in prose, and do it with music, but only, that such is our nature and frame, that these things have a tendency to move our affections.”

 He’s right, of course.
 We all understand the power of music to engage and move our affections.
 Music can lift our spirits, bring us to tears of joy, move us to boldness and shouting, and much more.
 So why don’t we sing any more than we do?
-Scripture offers many instances of commands to sing to the Lord, but not a single instruction merely to listen to Christian music.
-Yet where the music of our faith is concerned, this is where most of us find ourselves engaged.
-Perhaps we have our priorities mixed up?
+Scripture offers many instances of commands to sing to the Lord.
+But how many of us actually do sing, other than when we’re together for corporate worship?
+Are we learning new songs to sing to the Lord?
+Do we take a song of praise or thanksgiving with us throughout the day?
+Do we work as hard at learning the lyrics and music of great hymns as we do at making sure our emails, texts, and social media are kept current?

 Third, Edwards says that the sacraments of the Church should be a resource to move our affections.
 Such “sensible representations,” as Edwards called them, of the work of Christ as we encounter in baptism and the Lord’s Supper are designed to affect our hearts and not just engage our bodies in rote activities.
 The better we prepare for the sacraments, and the more faithfully and devoutly we apply our hearts and minds to participating in them, the more they will help nurture the kind of affections that lead to godliness in Christ Jesus.